wcarhart/willcarh.art/content/experience.md

 Automated QA networking testing and **accelerated response time** to customer networking complaints
 languages_and_libraries: Bash
 platforms: Linux, Busybox, Android
-learn_more: qolsys.com
 url: https://www.qolsys.com

 company: University of San Diego
 title: B.S.
 Computer Science
 date: 2014 - 2018
-Graduated **magna cum laude** with a B.S. in Computer Science and a minor in Mathematics Led a four person team to develop an iOS application to find nearby happy hours at bars and restaurants in San Diego - contributed the majority of the code, moving the team through **user story generation**, **design proposals**, and **software development** - utilizing Swift 4, Objective-C, iOS 11, Firebase database, CoreLocation, and Yelp, Uber, and Lyft APIs
+Graduated **magna cum laude** with a B.S. in Computer Science and a minor in Mathematics Led a four person team to develop an iOS application to find nearby happy hours at bars and restaurants in San Diego - contributed the majority of the code, moving the team through **user story generation**, **design proposals**, and **software development** - utilizing Swift 4, Objective-C, iOS 11, Firebase, CoreLocation, and Yelp, Uber, and Lyft APIs
 Wrote a plethora of other software tools, including **lightweight servers**, **DNS resolvers**, audio streaming applications, a VPN powered by **Dijkstra's Algorithm**, and much more
 languages_and_libraries: Java, Python, Swift, C, Ruby/Rails
 tools: git, GitHub
 platforms: Linux (Red Hat), iOS, Windows 8, macOS
 infrastructure: Firebase, GNU Make
-learn_more: sandiego.edu
 url: https://sandiego.edu